MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/PaymentAsset.md

 Specific types of payments, including in-kind gifts, stock and securities that are classified as assets require non-profits to follow specific reporting rules.
 Managing these gifts tends to be very manual work for nonprofit development operations staff.
 These gifts come in through a bank, must be manually reviewed and entered into a batch.
 Often there are questions that need to be answered before a gift entry can be completed with ease.

-Latest version (0.8.1) of the json entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/PaymentAsset.cdm.json" target="_blank">GitHub</a>.
+Latest version (0.8.1) of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/PaymentAsset.cdm.json" target="_blank">GitHub</a>.

 ## Instances

-Instances of this entity are listed below:
+Instances of this entity are listed below.

-nonProfit/PaymentAsset
+/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/PaymentAsset.cdm.json/PaymentAsset

 ## Traits